01 of 17

 The double spiral rope can be made with differing numbers and types of beads.
 As a general rule, the spine bead size must be larger than the spiral beads.
 For double spiral, size 6 or size 8 beads work well for the center spine and size 11 beads work well as the spiral.

-Each stitch of double spiral will go through a certain number of spine beads and add a specific number of spiral beads.
+Each stitch of the double spiral will go through a certain number of spine beads and add a specific number of spiral beads.
 In general, the length of the spiral beads in each stitch should be slightly shorter than the length of the spine beads in the stitch.

 For example, this project uses five size 8 beads in the spine and seven beads for each spiral stitch (six size 11 and one 1.8 mm cube bead).
 Pick up the spine beads and spiral beads for the first stitch.
 Stitch back through the five spine beads.Continue to 4 of 17 below.